Welcome to the UK Linguistics Olympiad

 - How to notify us of candidates for the Advanced competition

 - The educational rationale behind Linguistics Olympiads.

 - A list of other language-related competitions for school children.

 - We have a large collection of past problems.

-For lists of all the people who make UKLO work, click here.
+- Lists of all the people and organisations who make UKLO work.

 - UKLO communications and news.

 - The history and geography of the Linguistics Olympiads: